haisum/tradebanq.com.design/docs/home.md

 ## Home Page

 ####1.
 Un-prioritized content & cluttered UI
 Content prioritization needed.
-How much real state a section gets will be dictates on this priority (Below list to be ranked):
+How much real state a section gets will be dictated by this prioritized list (Below list to be ranked):

 - Navigation
 - Search